-19-year-old fatally stabs younger brother in Long Island home
+19-year-old fatally stabs younger brother on Long Island

-BAY SHORE, N.Y. — A 19-year-old man was arrested after he fatally stabbed his younger inside their Long Island home Friday.
+BAY SHORE, N.Y. — A 19-year-old man was arrested after he fatally stabbed his younger brother inside their Long Island home Friday.

 At about 7:22 p.m., authorities received a report of a stabbing inside a residence in the vicinity of North Thompson and Pine Aire Drives in Bay Shore.